 Johnson & Johnson and its subsidiaries, Ortho McNeil-Janssen, lost the first lawsuit filed due to a Levaquin injury in 2010.

-In 2016, a RICO lawsuit was filed against J&J, alleging that the manufacturer intentionally concealed safety information to defraud the public, and a new wave of medical injury lawsuits was expected against the company.
+There was a lawsuit filed against J&J, alleging that the manufacturer intentionally concealed safety information to defraud the public, and a new wave of medical injury lawsuits was expected against the company.
 Even though no announcements have been made regarding the outcome of these lawsuits or settlement offers, the company has decided to stop producing Levaquin.

 A multidistrict litigation lawsuit has been filed for other fluoroquinolones, and legal experts are waiting to see how it will impact the ongoing Levaquin litigation.